 We speak to many goalkeepers who indicate that their goalkeeper gloves on artificial turf wear out quickly.
 That’s not so strange.
 Artificial grass isn’t an ideal surface for goalkeeper gloves.
 The good news is that you can take it into account when buying a pair of goalkeeper gloves.
 There are gloves that are specially made for use on artificial grass.
 These goalkeeper gloves are characterized by a more durable foam layer, which makes them more resistant to wear and tear.

 However, there are not only advantages to these special goalkeeper gloves.
 Often you’ll find the models with a higher durability in the cheap segment of the brands.
 The high degree of wear resistance ensures that the grip is less.
 You’ll notice this especially in wet weather, where you’ll have more trouble holding the ball.
 If you want a combination of good durability with good grip, you have to go back to the more expensive segment.

-But which goalkeeper’s gloves should I choose for on artificial turf?
+But which goalkeeper gloves should I choose for on artificial grass?

-As you’ve read there’s not really a suitable answer to this question and everything depends on what you want.
-However, at Prostar we don’t have a collection of 15 pairs of different models, where we offer each model with a different latex.
-No we believe that everyone should be able to enjoy the best quality, both GRIP and DURABILITY.
+As you’ve read there’s not really a fitting answer to this question and everything depends on what you want.
+However, at Prostar we do not have a collection of 15 pairs of different models, where we offer each model with a different latex.
+No we believe that everyone should be able to enjoy the best quality, both GRIP and SUSTAINABILITY.
 That’s why you will find the same professional latex on all models in our collection.
 From size 2 to size 11, we don’t make any difference between who you are or where you play.

 I can hear you thinking, but you talked in the article about the more expensive segment with other brands.
 It’s true that other brands charge around 120 euros for the same quality as ProStar Goalkeeping.
 And that’s simply because we don’t have to take sponsoring into account.
 We give this sponsorship one of the people who are most important to us.
 YOU!